Display Delivery Estimates on your WooCommerce Store

-- Helps expand your relationship – Products and items that are delivered on-time can help store owners to turn them from potential buyers into fans.
+- Helps expand your relationship – Products, and items that are delivered on time can help store owners turn them from potential buyers into fans.
 Your customers, especially the recurring ones, will really appreciate the on-time deliveries and may even start fan-following your brand.

-- Increases the trust among your customers – The time taken to ship and deliver the order affects the company business.
+- Increases the trust among your customers – The time taken to ship and deliver the order affects the company’s business.
 If you make a lot of late deliveries then your customers might lose confidence in your products.
-This can largely affect your future transactions with the potential customers.
-However, using premium shipping service like FedEx and UPS, store owners and maintain a strict and organized form of shipping system.
+This can largely affect your future transactions with potential customers.
+However, using premium shipping services like FedEx and UPS, store owners maintain a strict and organized form shipping system.

-- Amplifies store efficiency – Showing accurate delivery estimates and delivering the products on-time will help you stimulate liquidity process.
+- Amplifies store efficiency – Showing accurate delivery estimates and delivering the products on time will help you stimulate the liquidity process.
 This way you can efficiently plan your resources and stocks beforehand.
 Moreover, you are less likely to face any unforeseen situation that may prove to be tragic.

 - Raise the number of sales and profits – This is no surprise.
-As the number of store interaction and purchases increases, your bank value will increase correspondingly.
+As the number of store interactions and purchases increases, your bank value will increase correspondingly.

 If you have any queries regarding this article or the integration of PluginHive plugins with your WooCommerce then feel free to share your views in the comment section below.
 We will be more than happy to help you understand how this plugin can work together in fulfilling your shipping requirements.